bobmarks/dev-ops/cloudformation/jenkins/README.md

 Extra Steps
 -----------

-1. Test Backup
+1. **Test Backup**

    If you want to test the backup capabilities you can either wait 24 hours or (if you're impatient) temporarily update the cron entry in the `/etc/cron.d/jenkins` file from ...

        59 0 * * *

    ... _to_ ...

        * * * * *

    This will run the backup every minute.
+You can watch the cron log (`tail -f /var/log/cron`) and you then check the Jenkins S3 backup bucket for a new archive e.g. `jenkins-201405011901.tar.gz`.

+   Once you're created the archive then it's worth changing the cron schedule back to `59 0 * * *`.

+   > **NOTE** - it's worth doing this step after creating a  couple of Jenkins jobs so that when you come to restore the archive that these jobs exist.

+2. **Test Auto-Scaling Group**

+   Once you have a backup in place you can test the reliability of the system by deleting an instance of the Jenkins and ensuring that it comes up again:-

+      * AWS -> EC2 -> Instances -> Select Jenkins instance -> Actions -> Instance State -> Terminate

+   The instance will terminate and after a few minutes a brand new instance will appear.
+It should be in the same state as the last time you've done a backup.

+3. **Delete and Recreate entire Stack**

+   The purpose of this step is also to test the restoring of backups but instead of simply deleting the Jenkins instance we are deleting the entire stack and re-creating again: -

+      * AWS -> CloudFormation -> Select Jenkins Stack -> Actions -> Delete Stack.

+   Once terminated you can then re-create the stack like before but it should restore to the same state.

 Useful commands
 ---------------

+    # switch to jenkins user
-sudo su -s /bin/bash jenkins                 # switch to jenkins user
+    sudo su -s /bin/bash jenkins

-/usr/local/bin/jenkins-restore s3://com.jenkins.backups/ /var/lib/jenkins || true # ignore errors